• Home

 Erika's Top Chef Chocolate Chunk Cookies

-This is an old recipe from Top Chef.
-Erika was one of the contestants, and at one point she made Chocolate Chunk Cookies for the show.
+Not to be confused with Eric's Top Chef recipe, This is an old recipe from Erika, another contestant on the show who also made Chocolate Chunk Cookies.
 The recipe is pretty basic, but the cookies are great.
-All of the old links to the original recipe were changed to Top Chef episodes, so this is the only version of the recipe we have to go by now.
+All of the old links to the original recipe were changed to Top Chef episodes, so this is the only version we have.

 big top chef chocolate chunk cookies